DLR-RM/BlenderProc/README.md

 Now the Blender UI opens up, the scripting tab is selected and the correct script is loaded.
 To start the BlenderProc pipeline, one now just has to press `Run BlenderProc` (see red circle in image).
+As in the normal mode, print statements are still printed to the terminal.

 <p align="center">
 <img src="images/debug.jpg" alt="Front readme image" width=500>